Drblessing/v715.github.io/_pages/about.md

 - Undergraduate researcher @[Neurodata](https://neurodata.io/)

-## Research Interests
+## Engineering & Research Interests
-- Using machine learning to make sense of intractable neurological disorders
+- Designing and building data science solutions to improve the diagnosis and treatment of disease
-- Building data-driven critical care medicine tools using biomedical data science
+- Using machine learning to better understand previously intractable neurological disorders

 ## Fun Facts
 - From Boston, MA (and always able to crush a bowl of clam chowder)